 New mums need more support

-Dr Gannon, an obstetrician and gynaecologist, recommends parents seeking to bottle feed their infants need more support and guidance.
+Dr Gannon, an obstetrician and gynaecologist, recommends parents seeking to feed their infants with baby bottles need more support and guidance.
 This will ensure their child receives optimal nutrition.

 Mums who bottle fed should be given advice on: